-7 Reasons To Love The Very Cool Spider Agave aka Squid Agave
+7 Reasons To Love The Very Cool Spider Agave (Squid Agave)

 Have you seen a Squid or Spider Agave?
 It's a really cool succulent that's so easy to maintain.
 Get those 7 reasons to love it along with care & transplanting tips.

 This very cool succulent, which grows in a slightly twisted and arching form, certainly creates a unique and striking silhouette.
-Unlike a lot of agaves, of which there are upwards of 200 varieties, this 1 stays relatively compact and is suited for containers.
-Agave bracteosa, aka Spider Agave, Squid Agave and Candelabrum Agave is a favorite of mine.
+Unlike a lot of agaves, of which there are upwards of 200 varieties, this one stays relatively compact and is suited for containers.
+Agave bracteosa (Spider Agave), Squid Agave and Candelabrum Agave is a favorite of mine.
 It makes my heart go pitter patter and I’m going to give you 7 reasons to love it too.

 This is the mother plant in my Santa Barbara garden.
 As you can see, the pups have spread like crazy, even in between the rocks.

 This Spider Agave was very slow to take off but once it did, it produced numerous little plants (commonly called pups or babies) from its running roots.
 I needed to repot those pups taken from the plant above and brought to my new garden in Tucson.
 In the 1st part of July I noticed that the lower leaves were rotting out.
 Say what, in the desert in the summer?!
 Time to take action and transplant it into a new home so this is what really prompted me to do this post and video.

 You can see how I transplant my Spider Agave & find out why those leaves “mushed out” in mid-summer.
 Get some care tips too: